A glass on arrival, a delicious main and a free wine tasting with desser

 What does heritage mean to you?
 In a country so rich in culture, the answer can be different from one person to the next.
 Heritage Day is a public holiday with a strong political beginning, and food has become a central theme.
 We tell you why Braai Day has gained a following, but also why it’s also so divisive, and explain why we are looking forward to Koesister Day.

-1 SEPTEMBER IS WORLD KOESISTER DAY
+TRUE HERITAGE: WORLD KOESISTER DAY

 At a koesister cook-off hosted at the Radisson Red on Thursday 25 July 2019 co-owner of the popular Cape Town brand Vannie Kaap’s Mark Jacobs, said: “We want to show the world our culture, so we want to announce that on September 1, we will have World Koesister Day”.
+Read about the kwaiest koesister on World Koesister Day (2019).

 WHERE BRAAI DAY COMES FROM